Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Results

 \subsection{Results with fully connected neural network}

-Tables \ref{tab:fnn_D}, \ref{tab:fnn_D1} and \ref{tab:fnn_D2} summarize the results for the trained FCNN and each model for the stroke (1)-(3), respectively.
+Tables \ref{tab:fnn_D}--\ref{tab:fnn_D2} summarize the results for the trained FCNN and each model for the stroke (1)--(3), respectively.
+In each table, the highest and lowest accuracy values are highlighted in bold and italics, respectively, while the values concerning the training set in Tables \ref{tab:fnn_D} and \ref{tab:cnn_D} are separated from test cases with a thicker line.
 Overall, the leading trend is that the network performs considerably well in the case with only one ball-like inclusion, while accuracy somewhat degrades when testing the network in the other two cases, especially for datasets with one or two inclusions of potentially different shapes and type.

 The top row of Table \ref{tab:fnn_D} corresponds to testing the network on the training data and thus the resulting accuracy of $0.9673$ is expected to give an upper limit for the performance of the FCNN.
 However, as shown below, we find that the network performs slightly better on some test datasets.
 On the top rows of Tables~\ref{tab:fnn_D1} and~\ref{tab:fnn_D2} we present the results for the FCNN on the test sets generated with the same parameters as the training set, but with different geometric models for the stroke.
 In every table, the results on the other rows are obtained by testing the trained network on four different test sets, where each time some parameters are altered from the values in Table \ref{tab:values}.